 Figure.
-7.7 - 21.
-Point sensor connection with three wire cable.
+7.7 - 15.
+Point sensor connection with a three-wire cable.

 - 1. Open the sensor covers and detach the connectors. - 2.
 Attach the cable to the connector and to the arc protection device. - 3.
 Reattach the connectors to the sensor. - 4.
 Run the auto-configuration procedure.
-See System setup for more details.
+See the System setup chapter for more details.